 Contact: Mark Dawson, email: firstname.lastname@example.org.

 Howdy Aggies!
 Looking for a different kind of class experience?
 Interested in learning more about yourself and others?
 Excited about participating in cultural activities (attending plays, museums, and festivals)?
-Will you be a sophomore in the fall?
+Will you be a scholar in the fall?
 If you answered yes to these questions, C.L.U.E.S. is for you!